Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 Despite its late start and early end, Ocean’s performance through grief was a chaotic triumph.

-Furthermore, the music outlet Pitchfork asked Instagram livestreamer Morgan Lee: “After everything that happened, was it worth going to Coachella to see Frank?”
+Furthermore, Pitchfork asked Instagram livestreamer Morgan Lee: “After everything that happened, was it worth going to Coachella to see Frank?”

 Absolutely.
 It would’ve been worth it even if I didn’t have like 45,000 people follow me.
 It would’ve been worth it just to be there.

-More information about the concert is available in the appendices below, including behind-the-scenes content, outfits, promotional media, photography, and the setlist.
+More information about the show is available in the appendices below, including behind-the-scenes content, wardrobe ensembles, musical instruments, camera equipment, promotional materials, fan reactions, photos from attendees, and the concert’s setlist.

 APPENDIX 001: “BEHIND THE SCENES”